 Helpful information to have ready

-• Your state
+• Your state or supported territory

 • Household size